romeovs/creep/README.md

 these are not the latest versions of the font but I will try to update them regulary so you don't have to go trought these steps.

-I'm not a professional font creator so there are some quirks in the character sizing.
-To get past these I set the line height to 0.85 and the character spacing to 0.75 in Terminal.app (using a Size of 16px).
+I'm not a professional font creator so there are some little quirks in the character sizing.
+To get past these I set the line height to 0.9 and the character spacing to 0.75 in Terminal.app (using a Size of 16px) to make it look airtight.

 ![terminal](screens/info.png "Terminal.app settings")